rswinkle/sdl_img/README.md

 * Implement features I've always wanted in an image viewer
 * Relatively simple, short, readable code
 * Learn/Practice/Fun
-* Not really focused on speed but it is reasonably fast and light weight
+* Not really focused on speed but keep it reasonably fast and light weight

 Controls/Basic Usage
 ====================